karthikholla/ssh-attempt-monitor/README.md

 `systemctl restart rsyslog.service`

+### Bash Script to get the count

-### Run the below script from the AlphaServer for count of SSH attempts
+Copy the sshCount.sh script onto the AlphaServer.
+Run the script from the AlphaServer for count of ssh log-in attempts

-`./<scriptname>.sh`
+`./sshCount.sh`

+`Result:
-`Eg: There were 0 attempts attempts from the AlphaClients`
+There were 0 attempts attempts from the AlphaClients`